|

 incapacity is of absolutely no moment insofar as the State’s

+penal laws are concerned.
 As a second or subsequent

 marriage contracted during the subsistence of petitioner’s